Mitsui OSK Lines has invested in a fuels company that makes methanol from renewable electricity.

 “We welcome MOL to the HIF partnership as we build a strategic value chain delivery capability that supplies decarbonisation and a greener future from low-cost production areas to market centers worldwide,” he said in a statement.

-“Together we develop the capability to produce e-fuels and deliver them to our customers on MOL’s fleet of carriers”
+“Together we develop the capability to produce e-fuels and deliver them to our customers on MOL’s fleet of carriers.”

-An HIF Global spokeswoman declined to state the size of MOL’s investment.
+A HIF Global spokeswoman declined to state the size of MOL’s investment.

 The Japanese shipping giant has been active in investing in green technology ventures.

-Its MOL Switch corporate venture capital arm, based in the Silicon Valley, has invested in ammonia technology venture Starfire Energy, H2U Technologies in the hydrogen space and CO2 removal company Heirloom Carbon.
+Its MOL Switch corporate venture capital arm, based in Silicon Valley, has invested in ammonia technology venture Starfire Energy, H2U Technologies in the hydrogen space and CO2 removal company Heirloom Carbon.